asafpelegcodes/docker_tutorial/README.md

 #### Modifying the initialization command
 When a container starts it is instructed to run the entry point or command.
 In order to replace that existing command simply add it to the end of `docker run`
-* Display nginx command line help: `docker run -d -p 8080:80 --name mysite --rm mysite nginx -h`
+* Display nginx command line help: `docker run -p 8080:80 --name mysite --rm mysite nginx -h`
-* Run `docker logs mysite` to see the output of help
+* Note that the argument to run the process in the background (`-d`) is omitted to view the logs

 ### Customizing The Image for Distribution
 Making it easy to update the names in the personal website allows others to easily use the image